 Tiziana Di Matteo's research focuses on the formation and growth of black holes, and their interaction with galaxies and the rest of the Universe.
 Massively parallel hydrodynamic simulations are necessary to follow the gas dynamics, radiative cooling and gravitational evolution of hundreds of millions of mass elements.
 One of her current projects involves simulating the growth of black holes in the full cosmological context, starting from small fluctuations after the Big Bang and following the evolution of the Universe to the present day.

-Michael Levine is co-director of the PITTSBURGH SUPERCOMPUTING CENTER.
+Michael Levine (Emeritus) is the former co-director of the PITTSBURGH SUPERCOMPUTING CENTER.
 He developed computational hardware and numerical and algebraic algorithms to perform high order perturbative calculations in quantum electrodynamics.

 Curtis Meyer's computational activities revolve around experimental studies of hadrons (particles built from quarks and antiquarks).
 The techniques employed are amplitude and partial wave analysis.
 Current activities are focused on the analysis of data from a Jefferson Lab (JLab) experiment which is used to search for baryons (excited partners to the familiar proton and neutron) in very large data sets.